 - The SR 16 on-ramp to northbound I-5 is reduced to one lane so crews can build foundations for the new Pacific Avenue Bridge.
 Construction of new retaining walls south of Pacific Avenue is ongoing.
 Crews are also building the new northbound I-5 bridge over I-705.

 Current Work Southbound

-- The Pacific Avenue and I-705 on-ramps to southbound I-5 and SR 16 are reduced to one lane so crews can install a new roadway surface The work includes installation of the drainage system, illumination and intelligent traffic systems.
+- The Pacific Avenue and I-705 on-ramps to southbound I-5 and SR 16 are reduced to one lane so crews can install a new roadway surface.
+Work includes installation of drainage, illumination and intelligent traffic systems.
 Crews will also construct retaining walls to provide enough width of the new I-5 shoulder.
 Once this stage is complete, the on-ramps from Pacific Avenue and I-705 will be shifted to new pavement, but remain restricted to one lane.

 Why is WSDOT